 Here are some important steps to follow if you wish to develop empathy with your customers and increase your sales.

 Speaking to your customers the right way is the very first thing you need to do in order to start developing sales empathy.
 This starts with the way you first approach them during conversation.
 One of the most basic things you can do to become closer to your customers is to use the right phrases.

-These phrases bring more emotion into the way that you speak and it will help your customers know that you are taking them seriously.
-Examples of such phrases are:
+Certain phrases bring more emotion into the way that you speak and it will help your customers know that you are taking them seriously.
+Examples such as:

 Using phrases like these are a great way to make connections with your customers and help them feel more secure about the services they are receiving.
 Talk to them the right way and you will be able to win them over, even if you make a mistake.